How Much Does a Kitchen Remodel Cost?

 Benefits of a Kitchen Remodel

 Some of these numbers are big—some kitchen remodels may require financing or saving before taking the plunge.
-You may be wondering whether it’s worth it to remodel the kitchen at all.
-Beyond the appeal of designing the kitchen you’ve always wanted and making necessary repairs, there are other significant and long-term benefits to remodeling the kitchen.
+A homeowner may be wondering whether it’s worth it to remodel the kitchen at all.
+Beyond the appeal of designing a dream kitchen and making necessary repairs, there are other significant and long-term benefits to remodeling the kitchen.

 Increased Home Value

-Kitchen remodels provide one of the best returns on investment of any home improvement project.
-Experts estimate that a quality remodel can recoup between 57 and 78 percent of the project cost by increasing the value of the home.
-Unless the purpose of the remodel is to put the house on the market immediately (in which case it’s key to look at what kind of upgrades would best suit that purpose), it’s sensible to choose products and materials that you’re comfortable living with and be confident that your investment will pay off if you do eventually decide to sell.
-The best way to maximize the increase in home value is to work with a contractor or design professional who can guide your choices to maximize their impact.
+Kitchen remodels are a huge benefit for both buyers and sellers because they provide one of the best returns on investment (ROI) of any home improvement project.
+Experts estimate that a quality remodel can recoup between 57 percent and 78 percent of the project cost by increasing the value of the home.
+Unless the purpose of the remodel is to put the house on the market immediately (in which case it’s key to look at what kind of upgrades would best suit that purpose), it’s sensible for homeowners to choose products and materials that they’re comfortable living with and be confident that the investment will pay off when the house is sold.
+The best way for a homeowner to maximize the increase in home value is to work with a contractor or design professional who can guide these choices to maximize their impact.

 Many older kitchens were designed with one cook in mind, while in many households today there may be several people congregating in the kitchen at once.
 Adding work spaces, dedicated storage for appliances, and creative spaces for appliances that are used daily can reduce the time spent preparing and cleaning up meals and allow for better use of shared space.

-If your kitchen was very trendy when it was last decorated, it probably feels like it has a date stamp on it, and if it’s not a popular trend, you might be anxious to update.
-A remodel is an opportunity to bring the kitchen into a more contemporary style and to choose to work with today’s trends or choose a timeless, classic look that will age well.
+If a kitchen was very trendy when it was last decorated, it probably feels like it has a date stamp on it, and if it’s not a popular trend, this can make an update feel urgent.
+A remodel is an opportunity to bring the kitchen into a more contemporary style and to reflect current trends or choose a timeless, classic look that will age well.

 Improved Energy Efficiency and Sustainability